ntate6630/stream1_project/README.md

 ### Existing Features
 - Header
 - Login, Logout, Register links added.
+- Forms for user to sign up.
+- forms for adding user account details to be able to buy items once registered and signed in.
 - Attractive looking font from google fonts used for the main logo and custom made images.
 - Nav bar with button links that change colour with mouse hover over them.
+- Active Search box to be able to search a database of recipes.
 - Responsive web design changes the layout when viewed on either mobile, tablet or full size desktop screens.

 ### Features Left to Implement